 - talking to your customers to find out what they want,

-- you should be focusing on the user experience and sign up flows from a top level view rather than should the sign up button be blue or green,
+- focusing on the user experience and sign-up flows from a top level view rather than whether the sign up button should be blue or green,

-- looking for the quick wins then once you have the required traffic levels needed to prove significance, get into the nitty gritty around a/b testing.
+- looking for the quick wins and then, once you have the required traffic levels needed to prove significance, get into the nitty gritty around A/B testing.

 Useful Tools you should check out: